mobyinc/Cathode/README.md

   resource :products, actions: [:index, :show, :search]

   version '1.0.1' do
-    resource :sales, actions: [:all] end end
+    resource :sales, actions: :all end end
 ```

 Contrary to Rails’s `routes.rb` file–in which the default actions are included
 unless explicitly excluded–only actions that you specify are defined.
 Out of
-the box, the actions available are: `:index, :show, :create, :update, :delete, :search`.
+the box, the actions available are: `:index, :show, :create, :update, :delete`.

 In version 1, the following routes are created: `get api/products/`, `get
 api/products/{id}`, and `get api/products/search`.
 By default, all products will